confluentinc/migration-workshops/hosted-kafka-to-enterprise-migration/PART-3/README.md

     export AWS_SESSION_TOKEN="<YOUR_AWS_SESSION_TOKEN>"
     ```

 3. Use the KCP CLI to scan your AWS region for Kafka resources and generate a report.
-Make sure that for `<YOUR_AWS_REGION>`, you use the region where all of your workshop resources are deployed, for example, `us-west-2`:
+If you changed the default region, you use the region where all of your workshop resources are deployed, for example, `us-west-2`:
    ```bash
    kcp discover --region us-west-2
    ```